LuisRodrigoArce-Valdes/Ischnura_Reinforcement/README.md

 - data: Contains an excel copy-pasted and formated from the Barriers_Calculation.xlsx file ready to be used in R, and .csv files from each excel page.
 - results: Contains the manuscript figures as well as a power point file used for the final editions.

-02_Conspecific_fecundities directory contains all files related with the conspecific fecundity figure of the supplementary data.
+03_Asymetries directory contains all files related with the asimmetries figure and statistical tests.

-- bin: Contains the R script.
+- bin
-- data: Contains conspecific fecundity data in csv and excel format.
+- data
-- results: Contains the output figure.
+- results